A Year To Volunteer!

+How did Y2V get started?
 Phil retired from the Navy after a 36 year career.
 Shar retired from Insurance and Finance.
-After years of doing humanitarian and volunteer work in our careers, we found ourselves unfulfilled in our daily lives.
-We wanted to travel, but wanted to do it with purpose.
+In our retirement we knew we wanted to travel, but wanted to do it with purpose.
 One day Shar said, “Let’s take a year to volunteer,” and the A Year to Volunteer project was born.

 We plan to visit and volunteer in each state and volunteer for a total of at least 365 days!
 We find people, places, charities, cities, communities etc, that need help, then we solicit volunteers to give us a hand via Facebook, Twitter, Instagram and YouTube.
 We don’t limit our projects to just RVers though, we encourage folks in the area and ask them to join in with us as well!

 So far we've completed projects in Florida, Texas, Alabama, South Dakota, Indiana, South Carolina, Georgia, Tennessee, Montana, Wyoming, and Nebraska.
 Next stop, Wisconsin in August.

 All volunteers must complete the application and approval process prior to joining any project.
 If you would like to be a part of a project, please send an email to email@example.com

 For this amazing not for profit organization that rescues and rehabilitates wildlife, we will be building a structure for their passerine birds, repairing fences and painting buildings.

 2021 is Nebraska State Parks 100th Anniversary so to help them get ready for the big birthday bash we renovated this entire park.
 We removed brush, painted the office, re-roofed and painted the bathhouse, rebuilt the work shed, built ADA railings around the fishing pier, painted the entire playground, built a bridge and landscaped multiple areas of the park.